Acute dermal toxicity – OECD 402 test

 - A selection of the laboratory best suited to your needs (type of substance, regulatory framework).

-- Personalized scientific support to define the testing conditions.
+- to Personalized scientific support define the testing conditions.

-- Digital monitoring of your projects via our platform.
+- of Digital monitoring your projects via our platform.

 - results recognized by regulatory authorities.